mitkumar1/user-management-api/git-workflow.md

 4. Request review from team members
 5. Wait for approval before merging

+**Note**: If using Jenkins, ensure your Jenkins job is configured for multi-branch:
+- Job type: "Multibranch Pipeline"
+- Branch discovery: "All branches" or "*/master */feature/*"
+- This ensures Jenkins builds and tests your feature branch

 ### 4. After PR Approval
 ```bash
 # Switch back to master